mikrosk/ct60tos/flash.too/readme.txt

 FLASH060.PRG
 ------------
-The main task of this program is to put TOS binary (.BIN) and Srecord files (.HEX) files into the flash, but the second task is to update the CT60 hardware with the JEDEC files (.JED), for the ABE60, SDR60, and CTPCI chips (XILINX XC95144XL / XC95288XL CPLD).
+The main task of this program is to put TOS binary (.BIN) and Srecord files (.HEX) files into the CT60 or FIREBEE flash, but the second task is to update the CT60 hardware with the JEDEC files (.JED), for the ABE60, SDR60, and CTPCI chips (XILINX XC95144XL / XC95288XL CPLD).

 - In order to load the JEDEC files, you must make the cable for the JTAG CT60 connector linked to the parallel port; look in CT60.HYP for the